Picos Village Ferro-Cement Tank and Rainwater Catchment Project – Brazil

 Gutters will be fabricated and attached to the school building.
 Piping will connect the gutters to the two tanks.

 The skilled workers who successfully completed the two prior projects will again be responsible for the implementation of this project.
-It is anticipated that construction of the tanks will take two weeks.
+It is anticipated that the construction of the tanks will take two weeks.

 Water Charity funds will be used to purchase the materials, including cement, sand, rebar, sealant, pipe, fittings and fixtures, wire, zinc sheeting, and wood.
 The money will also be used to pay for the skilled labor.